ziizium/my-webdev-notes/README.md

 # my-webdev-notes
-Code snippets for series of articles on DEV about my experiments in web development
+This repositiory contains code snippets for series of articles on DEV about my experiments in web development.